evgfitil/api_yamdb/README.md

 If everything went well, you now have server running on http://localhost:8000

 You can find API specification and all available endpoints on documentation page http://localhost:8000/redoc/

+In order to obtain a confirmation code for the subsequent receipt of the token use `sent_emails` folder and then look into ``*.log`` files.